Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Technological smoothness:  5/5
 	10. Technological extremophilia:  3/5
 	11. Stress/Boredom rating:  1 (Dull)
+	12. Me-points:  0/3
-	12. Kind of person most protected:  Serene industrialists... which in *this* setting means *Imperials*!
+	13. Kind of person most protected:  Serene industrialists... which in *this* setting means *Imperials*!
 Even though this is a Commonwealth tech very far away from Imperial thought, this *always* best protects Imperials!
-	13. Special categories:  Detached, Anti-Popular, Failsafe
+	14. Special categories:  Detached, Anti-Popular, Failsafe
-	14. Conversion potential:  Empire<->Commonwealth
+	15. Conversion potential:  Empire<->Commonwealth
 19. Palace of the Arts
 	1. Mechanism proposal:  When the description talks about the palaces as though they were a single structure each, it's obviously talking about a general pattern of a kind of structures.
 In this case, mega-museums oriented towards commercialization of local culture.
 	2. Downside analysis:  I imagine that the professionals employed by these structures try to unify, codify, and centralize the artistic traditions of the district.
 It's similar to the intention of holistic industrialization, but applying this attitude to culture is considerably more questionable than applying this attitude to industry.
 Artisans working with industrial goods know they're working with commodities and they're proud of the commodities they work with.
 Artisans working with cultural goods are much less likely to be happy about getting their work commodified.